Asthma

 - your doctor's contact details

-You can view examples of asthma action plans here.
+You can see examples of asthma action plans here.

 Can asthma be prevented?

-Asthma can’t be prevented entirely.
-However, there are some practical ways to reduce the risk of an asthma attack and live well with asthma.
+Asthma can't be prevented entirely.
+However, there are some things you can do to reduce your chance of an asthma attack and live well with asthma.

-- Get vaccinated for influenza — flu and other respiratory viruses are common triggers for asthma.
+- It's important to get vaccinated against influenza (flu) each year.
+Flu and other respiratory viruses are common triggers for asthma.

-- Manage your allergies — asthma and allergies are closely linked.
-Treating allergic rhinitis (hay fever) and avoiding any allergy triggers will help with your asthma.
+- Treating allergic rhinitis (hay fever) and avoiding any allergy triggers will help control your asthma.
+Asthma and allergies are closely linked.

-- Care for yourself — mental health and asthma are linked.
+- It is also important to care for yourself — mental health and asthma are linked.
 If you have been feeling sad or anxious, talk to your doctor.

-- See your doctor regularly — asthma needs to be regularly assessed and managed.
+Asthma needs to be regularly assessed and managed by your doctor.
 Your medicine needs may change over time.
-Ensure your asthma action plan is up to date.

-- Make sure you know how to use your medicines properly.
+Make sure you know how to use your medicines properly.
+If you are not sure, ask your doctor.

 What are the complications of asthma?